damienbod/AngularWebpackVisualStudio/README.md

 https://yarnpkg.com/en/docs/install

 So npm _and_ yarn works.
-YOu can take whatever you prefer.
+You can take whatever you prefer.

 ### Node Path in Visual Studio